-3. After its creation, the service can be started with the option -s.
+3. Once created, the service can be started with the option -s.

-Pdf2ImgSvr -s
+Pdf2ImgSvrR2 -s

-- 4. Now the 3-HeightsTM PDF to Image Converter Service is up and running, and files can be moved, copied or dragand-dropped into the watched folder. - 5.
+- 4. Now the 3-Heights® PDF to Image Converter Service is up and running, and files can be moved, copied or dragand-dropped into the watched folder. - 5.
 To stop the service, use the option -t.

-Pdf2ImgSvr -t
+Pdf2ImgSvrR2 -t

-To restart use -s again.
+To restart, use - s again.

-6. To delete the service use the option -d.
+6. To delete the service, use the option -d.

-Pdf2ImgSvr -d
+Pdf2ImgSvrR2 -d

-4.2.1 State Diagram of the Service
+3.2.1 Service state diagram

-The 3-HeightsTM PDF to Image Converter Service behaves as described in the state diagram below:
+The 3-Heights® PDF to Image Converter Service behaves as described in the state diagram below.

-If "Stop" is called when the service is in the state "Paused", the current job is aborted.
+If "Stop" is called when the service is in the "Paused" state, the current job is aborted.
 This means the current page is finished processing, then the job is terminated.

-If "Stop" is called when the service is the state "Running", the current job (all pages) is finished.
+If "Stop" is called when the service is the "Running" state, the current job (all pages) is finished.
 Then the service is stopped.

-4.3 Using the Service
+3.3 Using the service

-Once the service is created and started, the watched folders configured in Pdf2ImgSvr.ini are created automatically.
-In each watched folder, the following sub-folders are created:
+Once the service is created and started, the watched folders configured in Pdf2ImgSvrR2.ini are created automatically.
+In each watched folder, the following subfolders are created: